-Possessor is unapologetically brutal and unnerving.
-It’s a shockingly savage, morally ambiguous sci fi story that will stay with you long past its blood-soaked finale and I thoroughly enjoyed it.
+Possessor is a shockingly savage, morally ambiguous sci fi thriller that will stay with you long past its blood-soaked finale and I thoroughly enjoyed it.

 Brandon Cronenberg follows up his 2012 debut Antiviral with this intense body swap thriller.
 His father David Cronenberg is considered the founder of the ‘body horror’ genre, known for his exploration of themes such as body transformation and the blending of psychological and physical terror.
 I freely admit I am not that familiar with his spectrum of work outside ‘The Fly’ and I’d like to believe Brandon is more interested in creating his own legacy rather than continuously being told he is continuing his father’s.
 With that in mind, I approached this film with a clean slate, and I can safely say my slate is now suitably muddied!